Freddy AI for CX

-Sales pipeline and sales funnel are often misunderstood to be the same thing.
-Like, two sides of the same coin carrying the same value but different design.
-Except not.
+They are often likened to the two sides of a coin carrying the same value but different design—except they’re not.
 Sales pipeline and sales funnel are discrete, both in data and the representation of the data.

 Initiate contact: A sales rep attempts to contact the lead to understand their business and requirements.
 This stage helps you map your business services against the lead’s needs.